 - Photograph the accident scene, preferably before any vehicles are moved, recording the positions of vehicles, damage to vehicles, skid marks, and traffic controls at the scene.

-- Avoid making statements or admissions of fault to police or insurance representatives (statements like “I didn’t see the other vehicle” or “I was probably going too fast”) or apologizing for the accident.
+- Avoid making statements or admissions of fault to police or insurance representatives.
+Don’t make statements like “I didn’t see the other vehicle” or “I was probably going too fast” or apologize for the accident.

-- After the excitement and stress of the accident has subsided and you’ve had a chance to clear your mind, write down a detailed recollection of the accident.
+- Write down a detailed recollection of the accident after the excitement and stress of the accident has subsided, and you’ve had a chance to clear your mind.

-- Contact a Florida motorcycle accident as soon as possible.
-Once you have legal representation, you can request that other parties such as the police or insurance representatives contact your attorney instead of contacting you directly.
+- Contact a Florida motorcycle accident lawyer as soon as possible.
+Once you have legal representation, you don’t need to speak with anyone yourself.
+You can request that other parties such as the police or insurance representatives contact your motorcycle attorney instead of contacting you directly.